-However, the evidence must then demonstrate the company’s deliberate intent or failure to pay was:
+However, the evidence must then prove that the company’s deliberate intention or failure to pay was:

 The risk for Directors in an Insolvency owing Tax?

 Company directors have minimal risk of being hounded when their company has unpaid tax, when insolvent.
 Company directors who have experienced two or more insolvencies over five years must seek advice from an independent insolvency expert before considering launching a further limited company.

 The Finance Act of 2020 came into force on July 22nd 2020.